 EQ or equalization as it is technically known is one of the most commonly used effects in a recording studio.
 It allows mixing engineers to shape the frequencies of a chosen sound with expert precision and prevents different tracks from clashing with each other.
 Without EQ, a mix would be chaotic and not particularly ear-friendly.

 So what exactly is EQ and why is it so important?
 EQ is essentially the process of adjusting the frequencies that make up an audio signal.
 The human ear is capable of detecting frequencies between 20 Hz to 20 kHz, and music is comprised of instruments that fall within that range.
-Equalization allows you to tailor the frequency content of a song, or in the case of pedals, a guitar or bass.
+Equalization allows you to tailor the frequency content of a song or in the case of pedals, a guitar, or bass.

 You might be wondering, what happens when two instruments produce the same frequency.
 Concert A on the piano is 440Hz, so if a guitar and piano both play that particular note, how come they still sound identifiable?
 The answer is, they have a different timbre.

 To understand EQ, we must consider timbre.
-Timbre affects the way the human brain processes a sound and allows us to differentiate between two instruments or sound sources even when they produce the same frequency.
+Timbre affects the way the human brain processes sound and allows us to differentiate between two instruments or sound sources even when they produce the same frequency.

 This brings us to partials.
 When we alter a sound using EQ, what we are doing is editing the volume of the sound’s particles.
 If a sound is composed of partials that are closely related to each other, you get a consistent, smooth, and harmonic sound, like a violin.
 On the other hand, if a sound is composed mostly of uneven partials, you get an inharmonic sound like a crash cymbal or open hi-hat.

 Where does EQ fit into the equation?
 Let’s say that our electric guitar and piano are playing the same notes at the same frequencies.
 Although both of these instruments have distinctive timbres, they may overlap when recorded through a microphone.
 This overlapping can make it hard to hear the individual parts, a problem known as masking.
-EQ removes certain frequencies from the instruments to reduce the masking and making them audible within a mix.
+EQ removes certain frequencies from the instruments to reduce the masking and make them audible within a mix.

 It’s important to establish the EQ does not produce new frequencies.
 It can appear like this sometimes, but what it is doing is editing the existing characteristics of a sound rather than shaping it into something new.